kiplongu/GitLab-CI-CD---Hands-On-Lab/Hands-On Lab: Working with the GitLab Container Registry/README.md

     - docker build -t $IMAGE .
     - docker push $IMAGE
 In the Commit message field, type Add "build image" job definition, ensure the Target Branch is set to main, and click Commit changes.

+# Task C: Ensure the Pipeline is Running
+Go to Build > Pipelines.
+Click the most recent pipeline run.

+Click the widget for the build image job to see its progress.
+Wait for the job to complete.

+In the left navigation pane, click Deploy > Container Registry and view the container that was just uploaded by the build image job.